Subliminal Advertising VII: Ghosts from Epinal

 Possible proof of his influence is brought forth by several surveys.
-One, cited in Haberstroh 1994, a book aimed at discrediting Key’s findings, shows that 62 percent of Americans agree with the statement that advertisers utilize subliminal techniques – and the more educated one is, the likelier he is to agree.
-According to another survey, cited in Acland 2011 (Acland has read Haberstroh and, like Haberstroh, he finds Key’s ideas ‘kooky’), the figure reaches 81 percent, among which 44 percent believe it has some effect on purchasing behavior.
-All in all, however widespread Key’s influence might have been, academic and other research and writing on the matter remains strikingly shy, if not nonexistent if one look for books that support the idea and carry on with the work on that direction.
+One, cited in Haberstroh, 1994, a book aimed at discrediting Key’s findings, shows that 62 percent of Americans agree with the statement that advertisers utilize subliminal techniques – and the more educated one is, the likelier he is to agree.
+According to another survey, cited in Acland, 2011 (Acland has read Haberstroh and, like Haberstroh, he finds Key’s ideas ‘kooky’), the figure reaches 81 percent, among which 44 percent believe it has some effect on purchasing behavior.
+All in all, however widespread Key’s influence might have been, academic and other research and writing on the matter remains strikingly shy, if not nonexistent if one looks for books that support the idea and carry on with the work on that direction.

 Although sex in advertising is a controversial topic in and of itself, nothing in this area raises more debate than the supposed use of sexual embeds.
 Often referred to as subliminal advertising, sexual embeds are defined as referents or forms of sexual representation designed to be perceived subconsciously.
 Common types of embeds include: the word sex; objects that are shaped or positioned like genitalia and sexual acts; and small, hidden images of naked people, body parts, and genitalia.
 Sexual embeds are integrated into images by ad creators and are intended to go undetected by those viewing the ad. … Controversy pertains to the existence and supposed effects of sexual embeds. (p.25)

 Have you heard of the controversy?
 If yes, was it recently?
-Do you think the issue is being duly debatted in the public sphere?
+Do you think the issue is being duly debated in the public sphere?
 Do you know of public personalities expressing themselves on the issue?

 As embeds trigger unconscious recognition, they stimulate sexual arousal and motivation.
 Ultimately, observers are motivated toward goal-directed behavior (e.g. movement toward the stimulus).
-When embeds are consciously detected their power diminishes because viewers’s defense mechanisms are stimulated. (p.27)
+When embeds are consciously detected their power diminishes because viewers’ defense mechanisms are stimulated. (p.27)

 Many researchers and advertising professionals consider embeds to be a hoax because controlled research has not substantiated their effects, and they doubt that media professionals intentionally use embeds. … At this point, interested readers are encouraged to review work in sexual embed research to reach their own conclusions. (p.27)

-May the present series contribute to interested readers’ reaching their conclusions, knowing extra-lab research on sexual embedding in actual media advertisements is scarce.
+May the present series contribute to interested readers’ reaching their own conclusions, knowing extra-lab research on sexual embedding in actual media advertisements is scarce.

 ……………Case 47 Ralph Lauren SEX